SHADOW-HUNTER100/Humaniod-Agentic-Textbook-1/Textbook/docs/docs/modules/module-3-ai-robot-brain.md

 - Nav2 for bipedal humanoid navigation
 - Synthetic data generation

-For detailed specification, see the [full specification](../specs/5-nvidia-isaac-brain/spec.md).
+For detailed implementation, see the corresponding chapters in this module.